Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can cause very serious birth defects.
-Use two forms of effective birth control to keep from getting pregnant while you are using this medicine and after you stop taking the medicine.
+Use two forms of effective birth control to keep from getting pregnant while you are using this medicine and after treatment ends.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, an IUD, or a vasectomy (for men).
 One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.
 Also, you must have a negative pregnancy test within 2 weeks before you will be allowed to take this medicine.
 If you think you have become pregnant while using this medicine, stop taking this medicine and tell your doctor right away.

 This medicine may raise your risk of having a heart attack or stroke.
 This is more likely in people who already have heart disease.
 People who use this medicine for a long time might also have a higher risk.